Description

 Objectives

-This comprehensive course will help a practitioner who is not an orthodontic specialist to:
+This comprehensive course will help a pediatric or general dentist to:

 - Gain clinical and didactic knowledge of orthodontics

-- Properly diagnose orthodontic dental malocclusions and skeletal discrepancies
+- Properly diagnose dental malocclusions and skeletal discrepancies

-- Recognize potential complications and the need to refer to a orthodontic specialist when appropriate
+- Recognize the complex malocclusion and the need to refer to an orthodontist when appropriate

 - Develop a competent treatment plan